Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-James.md

 ### 2025-05-02 - Even More UI Work
 - Adapted game to be able to handle additional enemies
 - Added buttons to view character inventories and stats

+### 2025-05-03 - Additional Implementations
+- Added functionality for ranged attacks
+- Added button to attack nearby enemies
+- Moved getTilesInRange and getTilesInRadius to Tile class
+- Scaled up the game by a factor of 2